 - We highly recommend this card only to frequent Takashimaya shoppers because it has a low rebate rate when you spend outside the mall.

 Shopping in Takashimaya is a great experience with the DBS Takashimaya card.
-But, if you don’t have access to Takashimaya’s credit card and want to use a buffer for your budget, using a licensed money lender personal loan that gives you six times your monthly salary is an excellent way to finance your needs without a credit card.
+But, if you don’t have access to Takashimaya’s credit card and want to use a buffer for your budget, using a personal loan that gives you six times your monthly salary is an excellent way to finance your needs without a credit card.